 - Newsletter: The Fanatic by Publishers Weekly

-Originally posted on mariavicente.com
+Originally posted on mariavicente.com and shared with permission.

 - A Literary Agent’s Guide to Querying Your Graphic Novel - March 18, 2019